lavague-ai/LaVague/docs/docs/learn/testing.md

 ### Testing LaVague with a built-in context

-We provide the following configuration files for running your tests with alternative built-in cofigurations:
+We provide the following configuration files for running your tests with alternative built-in configurations:

 - For testing with `Anthropic's Claude 3.5 Sonnet`: lavague-tests/contexts/anthropic_context.py
 - For testing with ` Llama3.1 405B via the Fireworks API`: lavague-tests/contexts/fireworks_context.py
 - For testing with `Gemini`: lavague-tests/contexts/gemini_context.py

-You can provide these config files as an argument to our `lavague-test` command to run tests with tese built-in configuration files:
+You can provide these config files as an argument to our `lavague-test` command to run tests with these built-in configuration files:

 ```bash
 lavague-test-c lavague-tests/contexts/anthropic_context.py